Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 Another matching approach is designed by \citet{he_3d_2017} extending LINE-MOD \citep{hinterstoisser_multimodal_2011}, which combines surface normal orientations from depth images and silhouette gradient orientations from RGB images to represent object templates.
 LINE-MOD is first used to produce initial detection results based on lookup tables for similarity matching.
 To exclude the many false positive and duplicate detections, \citet{he_3d_2017} cluster templates that matched with a similar spatial location and only then score the matchings.

-Further, \citet{yamazaki_discovering_2018} applied a template matching in point cloud projections.
-The key novelty is to use constraints imposed by the spatial relationship among image projection directions which are linked through the shared point cloud.
+Further, \citet{yamazaki_discovering_2018} applied a template matching to point cloud projections.
+The key novelty is the use of constraints imposed by the spatial relationship between image projection directions which are linked through the shared point cloud.
 This allows to achieve a consistency of the object throughout the multi-viewpoint images, even in cluttered scenes.

 Another approach is proposed by \citet{barabanau_monocular_2020}.
 The authors introduce a compound solution of key point and template matching.
 They observe that depth estimation on monocular 3DOD is naturally ill-posed.
-For that reason, they propose to make use of sparse but salient key point features.
-They initially regress 2D key points and then match these with 3D CAD models for object dimension and orientation prediction.
+For that reason, they propose to use sparse but salient key point features.
+They initially regress 2D key points and then match them with 3D CAD models to predict object dimension and orientation.